1984–85 Pittsburgh Penguins season

 The 1984–85 Pittsburgh Penguins season was the team's eighteenth in the National Hockey League (NHL).
 It marked the debut of Mario Lemieux for the Penguins.
-The Penguins failed to qualify for the playoffs for the third consecutive year, and finished last in the Prince of Wales Conference with 53 points, the second-worst in the NHL.
+The Penguins failed to qualify for the playoffs for the third consecutive year for the first time in franchise history, and finished last in the Prince of Wales Conference with 53 points, the second-worst in the NHL.

 Background

 Lemieux debuted with the Penguins on October 11, 1984, in a game against the Boston Bruins; he scored a goal with his very first NHL shot during his first shift.
 Later that season, Lemieux played in the NHL All-Star Game and became the first rookie to be named the All-Star Game's Most Valuable Player.

 Despite missing seven games during the season, Lemieux scored one hundred points and won the Calder Memorial Trophy as the rookie of the year.

 Offseason

 Before the 1984 NHL entry draft, Lemieux announced he wanted to play for whoever drafted him.
 He and his agent were deadlocked with the Penguins and could not negotiate a contract.
 Because of this, when the Penguins called his name as the first overall draft pick, he did not shake general manager Eddie Johnston's hand or don the Penguins jersey, as is NHL tradition.
 He claimed he was upset about the contract negotiation, and said that "Pittsburgh doesn't want [him] bad enough."

 Even though the draft was held in Montreal, more than three thousand fans viewed the broadcast in Pittsburgh's Civic Arena.
 In contrast, a typical Penguins game drew fewer than seven thousand fans.
 Lemieux's actions upset many fans and led to accusations of arrogance and aloofness.

 After the draft, Johnston signed Lemieux to a two-year contract for $600,000, plus a $150,000 bonus for signing.
 Although Lemieux wore the jersey #27 during his time with the Laval Voisins, he wanted to adopt Wayne Gretzky's #99 when he entered the NHL; however, his agent advised him to create his own identity.
 In response, Lemieux turned #99 upside down and landed on #66, which stayed with him throughout his career.